zaiisao/Documentation/en/cloud-recording/cloud_recording_api_rest.md

 - Method:POST
 - Endpoint: /v1/apps/\<appid\>/cloud_recording/acquire

-> The request frequency limit is 10 requests per second per APP ID.
+> The request frequency limit is 10 requests per second per App ID.
 Contact support@agora.io if you want to raise the limit.

 If this method call succeeds, you get a resource ID (`resourceId`) from the HTTP response body.
 The resource ID is valid for five minutes, so you need to [start recording](#start) with this resource ID within five minutes.